Who can make a public records request?

 Iowa law states that records should be made available during customary office hours, and many simple requests can be completed immediately or within a day or two.
 However, Iowa law allows public entities such as the UI to determine whether a public record is also a confidential record that need not be released.

 If your request will require more than one hour to retrieve documents, there may be charges.
 If there are charges, you may be required to pay an estimated cost before the UI will begin retrieval of documents that may respond to your request.
-See Fees for obtaining public records.
+See Public Records Fee Schedule.

 Are there charges for making a request?